Unappreciated (song)

 "Unappreciated" is a R&B song by the girl group Cherish.
-It is the second single to be released off their debut album, Unappreciated.
-The single was released in 2006.
+Being the second single to be released off their debut album, Unappreciated, the song is about a failing relationship.
 It was produced by Jazze Pha.
-The single charted on various countdowns.
-It peaked at number 41 on the Billboard Hot 100.
-It charted more successfully on the Billboard Hot R&B/Hip-Hop Songs and Hot R&B/Hip-Hop Airplay charts at number 14.
-It charted on one video countdown, BET's 106 & Park, where it debuted at number 10 on October 12, 2006.
-On November 7, 2006, the single jumped from number 10 to number 5 and was named a "Monster move" on the channel.
-It peaked at number 2 on the countdown.
+It peaked at number 41 on the Billboard Hot 100, enjoying more success on the Billboard Hot R&B/Hip-Hop Songs and Hot R&B/Hip-Hop Airplay charts at number 14.